chebee7i/twitter/info/mongo.md

         {$out: "hashtags"}
     ])

 Mongodb failed and complained about memory issues.
-So avoided the aggregation memory limit and allowed it to use disk space.
+So we avoided the aggregation memory limit and allowed it to use disk space.

     > db.runCommand(